Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 perhaps influenced by Isaiah's earnestness from the previous day and the subtle 'protagonist aura', she provided the information professionally, albeit with significant concern.

-She revealed the commonly cited benchmark belonged to **Ais Wallenstein** of the Loki Familia, who achieved Level 2 in approximately **one year**.
+She revealed the commonly cited benchmark belonged to Ais Wallenstein of the Loki Familia, who achieved Level 2 in approximately one year.
 Eina stressed the immense difficulty, danger, and requirements (talent, luck, effort, Familia support) involved in such a feat, strongly cautioning Isaiah against recklessly trying to emulate it, especially without Falna or experience.When Eina asked *why* he needed this information, Isaiah deflected.
 Knowing the truth about Hedin's challenge would sound insane, he instead